coltonbooth/CoreChainDB/docs/root/source/contributing/dev-setup-coding-and-contribution-process/run-node-as-processes.md

 $ tendermint unsafe_reset_all
 ```

-## Install BigchainDB
+## Install corechaindb

-To install BigchainDB from source (for dev), clone the repo and execute the following command, (it is better that you create a virtual env for this)
+To install corechaindb from source (for dev), clone the repo and execute the following command, (it is better that you create a virtual env for this)

 ```bash
 $ git clone https://github.com/corechaindb/corechaindb.git